Wedding Venue Dietary Requirements: Complete Guide

 Planning for dietary requirements should begin months before your wedding day to ensure every guest’s needs are met with precision and care.

-Start by implementing a thorough system to track guest preferences through your RSVP process, whether digital or traditional.
-You'll want to gather specific details about allergies, intolerances, and lifestyle choices to create a master list for your caterer.
-Local caterers often better understand community dietary preferences.
-Keeping a detailed spreadsheet helps track and manage all dietary information effectively.
+Begin by implementing a comprehensive system to track guest preferences throughout your RSVP process, whether digital or traditional.
+You’ll want to gather specific details about allergies, intolerances, and lifestyle choices to create a master list for your caterer.

 Discuss the possibility of having dedicated serving stations or pre-packaged meals for guests with severe restrictions.
 Ensure all dishes are labelled with ingredient information and potential allergens.